BeneStrahm/pyLEK/plotters/README.md

 All the plots use the same plot styles from ./plotStyle.
 As style template so called mpl-style sheets are used (https://matplotlib.org/3.1.1/tutorials/introductory/customizing.html)

-All settings for the default plot style are saved in default.mplstyle.
+All settings for the default plots style are saved in the *.mplstyle-files.

 Custom plots can be configured:

+1) Using style_dict (Prefered)
-1) By modifying default.mplstyle with the style_dict passed by the plot function
+By modifying default.mplstyle with the style_dict passed by the plot function.
+See plot2D.py - sample_1(), where the style-dict is used to change the linewidth.

+2) Using .mplstyle in pyLEK
-2) By creating an own mplstyle-sheet and specifying it in the plot function.
-In this case, copy or create a style sheet, e.g. default.mpystyle and give it your own name.
-Your own sheets are not uploaded to github since they are excluded via the plotters/.gitignore
+By creating an own mplstyle-sheet and specifying it in the plot function.
+In this case, copy or create a style sheet, e.g. _myStyle.mpystyle and give it your own name.
+Your own sheets are not uploaded to github since they are excluded via the plotters/.gitignore.
+In the params of the plot function, change *mpl=...* to *mpl=_myStyle*, then your style template will be used.

+3) Using .mplstyle in project folder (Prefered)
+Same as 2), but this time save the .mplstyle-file in an arbitrary folder, e.g. "plotStyle".
+The folder needs to be placed in the same folder, where your __main__.py is located.
+Also here, in the params of the plot function, change *mpl=...* to *mpl=_myStyle*, then your style template will be used.

+The advantage of this approach is that your style will be included within your project, so everybody working with your project will be able to use it.
+An example can be found in sampleCode/plotStyle and foo/bar/somePlot.py.

 ## LaTeX support